-Chances are that you have experienced a back spasm at some point in your life.
+Chances are that you have experienced a back spasm at some point in your life and that type of back pain can be excruciating.
 It can be an intensely uncomfortable sensation.
 It may start as tingling or numbness, or a sudden, piercing pain when you move in just the wrong way.
 The pain may be tolerable or debilitating.
 Sometimes these spasms seem to come and go on their own with a little rest.
 However, if the pain is frequent, persistent, or intense, its time to speak with a medical professional.

 Back spasms are an involuntary contraction or uncontrolled tightening of a muscle in response to pain, strain, overuse, weakness, injury, or an underlying condition.
 Depending on the cause of your back spasms, you may experience a variety of symptoms.
 Because the spine and muscles of the back support the whole body, it is common for back spasms to affect other parts of the body.